Skip to main content

 Flush

-Flush your water pipes whenever water has not been used for 6 or more hours and after any work on your plumbing or disruptions in water service.
-The goal is to have cold, fresh water from the main in the street come out of your tap before using.
+Flush your cold water lines before consuming water when water has not been used for 6 or more hours.
+The goal is to have cold, fresh water from the water main in the street come out of your tap before drinking the water.
 To flush the plumbing, run water until you feel a temperature change then run water for an additional 30 seconds to 3 minutes.
 The time depends on the length and diameter of your service line.
 The farther your home is from the street, the longer you need to flush.
+When in doubt, flush it out.

 Flushing Instructions